Sean-Ward034/TranscriptAI/CLI.md

 - **Logging and Progress:**
   During execution, progress updates and log messages are printed to the console.

+- **HuggingFace Token:**
+  To use speaker diarization, you need a HuggingFace token with access to the pyannote/speaker-diarization model.
+  You can set it using the --huggingface-token parameter or by setting the HUGGING_FACE_TOKEN environment variable.

 This CLI integration retains all the features provided in the GUI while offering a flexible command line alternative.